-Vice President, Human Resources & Title IX Coordinator & Title IX Investigator
+Vice President, Human Resources & Employee Title IX Coordinator & Title IX Team

-College of Health & Wellness Program Director & Assistant Professor, Title IX Investigator
+Associate Professor, College of Health & Wellness & Integrative Care & Title IX Team

 In compliance with Title IX, Northwestern does not deny or limit any student or employee the ability to participate in or benefit from any program offered by the institution based on sex or gender.